 - Environmental health worker and administrator

 - Public health administrator

 Mezzo social work is the catch-all bucket that covers any of the areas that fall between micro and macro work.
-Mezzo social work typically includes work that is focused on support groups, task forces, and neighborhoods.
+It typically includes work that focuses on support groups, task forces, and neighborhoods.
 Some job options include: